aiforged/docs/docs/documents/document-categories.md

     <div align="left"><figure><img src="../assets/image%20%288%29%20%281%29%20%281%29%20%281%29%20%281%29.png" alt=""><figcaption></figcaption></figure></div>

-{% hint style="info" %}
+!!! info
     Note the category description is optional but may help other users.
-{% endhint %}

 ## How to Delete a Document Category